yokan-board/yokan-board/README.md

 - **User Authentication**: Secure login and registration system with password protection
 - **Personalized Boards**: Create multiple boards for different projects or contexts
 - **Customizable Boards**:
+    - Group boards into named collections for better organization
     - Gradient color customization for boards, including copy/paste functionality and a color picker for fine-tuning
     - Inline editing of board names directly from the board page
 - **Customizable Columns**: